-"Migrating a deployment manager using the migration wizard" on page 41 Migrate a deployment manager from an older version to a newer version of WebSphere Process Server using the migration wizard.
+Migrating a deployment manager using the migration wizard Migrate a deployment manager from an older version to a newer version of WebSphere Process Server using the migration wizard.

 Migrate a WebSphere Process Server managed node, choosing from several methods depending on your needs.